shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 ## Introduction
 This document will describe how existing plugins can be extended.

-Why change a plugin with a plugin: Because changes after a plugin update are gone.
+Why change a plugin with a plugin?
+To keep the changes compatible if the plugins gets an update.

 The objective is to implement an own option type in SwagCustomProducts, which can be used in a template.
 This new option makes it possible for a customer to upload files with special mime types.